thindil/hunter/README.md

   option `Build All`.

-* If you prefer using console: in main source code directory type `gprbuild` for debug mode build or for release mode: `gprbuild -XMode=release`
+* If you prefer using console: in main source code directory type `gprbuild` for debug mode build or for release mode: `gprbuild -XMode=release`.
+You can also use build script `build.sh`.
+Command: `./build.sh debug` will build the program in debug mode.
+Command: `.build.sh release` will build the program in release mode and put all needed files in *others/Output/release* directory.

 ## Running Hunter